saucelabs/elemental-next/frontend/tips/61-how-to-press-keyboard-keys/_ruby.md

----
-language: ruby
-level: 1
-hide_sidebar: true
-publish_date: 2015-10-12
-last_update:
-  date: 2023-02-22
----

-## A Solution

-You can easily issue a key press by using the `send_keys` command.

-This can be done to a specific element or generically with [Selenium's Action Builder](https://www.selenium.dev/selenium/docs/api/rb/Selenium/WebDriver/ActionBuilder.html).
-Either approach will send a key press.
-The latter will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

-When sending keys be sure to specify the key-press as a symbol (e.g. space is `:space`, tab is `:tab`, etc.).
-You can see a full list of keyboard key symbols [here](https://github.com/SeleniumHQ/selenium/blob/master/rb/lib/selenium/webdriver/common/keys.rb).

-Let's try out a couple of examples.

 ## Example

 First we'll set up our requisite libraries to drive the browser (e.g., `selenium-webdriver`) and perform an assertion (e.g., `rspec/expections` and `RSpec::Matchers`).
 After that, we'll create some simple `setup`, `teardown`, and `run` methods.